Spring Security

 With this version typos can only occur where we define the annotation.
 The only downside is that potentially a lot of annotation classes need to be created.

 Checking multiple roles works very similar to checking a single role.
-Just use hasAnyRole
+Just use hasAnyRole:

 @PreAuthorize("hasAnyRole('DELIVERER, DISPATCHER')")